Calculating Income Tax Late Payment Interest

 Interest under Section 234C

-Default in payment of instalment(s) of advance tax as per the timelines provided by Income Tax Department would result in late payment interest as per Section 234C.
+Default in payment of instalment(s) of advance tax as per the timelines provided by the Income Tax Department would result in late payment interest as per Section 234C.

 The following table provides the details on the cut off date and the advance tax payable: